 A bowler who doesn't use their thumb had the opportunity to move their thumb hole and balance hole to create additional drilling options that were not available to those who put their thumb in the ball.

 Southern Tier USBC Hall of Fame

-SOUTHERN TIER USBC INDUCTEES: The Southern Tier USBC honored five with Hall of Fame status at its induction ceremony earlier this month.
+SOUTHERN TIER USBC INDUCTEES: The Southern Tier USBC honored five with Hall of Fame status at its induction ceremony in August.
 From left are Steven Miller, Special Merit; Russell Krager, Meritorious Service; Frank Hunsinger, Senior Star; Linda Fetterman, Meritorious Service; and Frank Sladish, who accepted on behalf of his son, Jason Sladish, Superior Performance.